neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 This integration currently supports several fundamental NLP tasks:
 - **Question Answering** - posing questions about a document.
+- **Sentiment Analysis** - assigning a sentiment to a piece of text
-- **Text Classification** - assigning a label or class to a piece of text (e.g Sentiment Analysis task).
+- **Text Classification** - assigning a label or class to a piece of text (e.g duplicate question pairing).
 - **Token Classification** - attributing a label to each token in a sentence (e.g. Named Entity Recognition task).

 We are actively working on adding more use cases, stay tuned!

 ## Getting Started

 Before you start your adventure with the DeepSparse Engine, make sure that your machine is compatible with our [hardware requirements](https://docs.neuralmagic.com/deepsparse/source/hardware.html).